-The 1st Defendant’s case is that in 1985, the 1st Defendant applied to register ARIEL with Device as a Trade Mark and that before the application, it searched the Register of Trade Marks and all new pending applications in the Registry to see if there was any similar or identical trade mark to the one that the 1st Defendant wanted to register.
-It was found out that there was none and so the Defendant submitted its application for registration for its trade mark and it was accepted by the 2nd Defendant.
+The 1st Defendant’s case is that in 1985, the 1st Defendant applied to register ARIEL with Device as a trademark and that before the application, it searched the Register of Trademarks and all new pending applications in the Registry to see if there was any similar or identical trade mark to the one that the 1st Defendant wanted to register.
+It was found out that there was none and so the Defendant submitted its application for registration for its trademark and it was accepted by the 2nd Defendant.
 The 1st Defendant was given No. 46673.
-Subsequently, the application was advertised in the Trade Marks Journal No. 14 Volume 14 of 31st August 1988 in respect of goods in Class 3 (Exhibit F).
-No Notice of opposition was received from anybody.
-After the expiration of 60 days and there being no notice of opposition received, the 1st Defendant applied for Certificate of Registration and was given No. 45573 as its Certificate of Registration by the 2nd Defendant (Exhibit D).
+Subsequently, the application was advertised in the Trademarks Journal No. 14 Volume 14 of August 31st, 1988 in respect of goods in Class 3 (Exhibit F).
+There was no Notice of opposition filed against the application to register the trademark.
+After the expiration of 60 days and there being no Notice of Opposition received, the 1st Defendant applied for Certificate of Registration and was given No. 45573 as its Certificate of Registration by the 2nd Defendant (Exhibit D).
 The 1st Defendant renewed the Certificate in 1992 and obtained Certificate of Renewal of Registration (Exhibit D.1).

 Since 1985 when the 1st Defendant registered its ARIEL with device, it has been selling and distributing soap powdered detergent with it.
 The soap, detergent which the 1st Defendant has been selling and distributing as its product i.e. NEW GLOBAL ARIEL was tendered and admitted in evidence as Exhibit G. The 1st Defendant has been selling its product throughout Nigeria and other ECOWAS countries.
 In proof of this, the 1st Defendant put in way bills and Sales invoices (Exhibit G.1).